Atleti forward Griezmann sidelined by thigh injury

 The France international underwent an MRI scan and discovered he sustained a muscle injury to his right thigh.

-Griezmann will seemingly miss the trip to Sevilla on Saturday and is also set to sit out the visit to Granada next Wednesday.
+Griezmann will seemingly miss the trip to Sevilla on Sunday (AEDT) and is also set to sit out the visit to Granada next Thursday (AEDT).

-The 30-year-old has scored seven goals in 18 games since re-joining the Spanish champions from Barcelona on transfer deadline day.
+The 30 year-old has scored seven goals in 18 games since re-joining the Spanish champion from Barcelona on transfer deadline day.

-Diego Simeone's side are fourth in the table following back-to-back LaLiga defeats, 13 points behind leaders Los Blancos.
+Diego Simeone's side is fourth in the table after back-to-back LaLiga defeats, 13 points behind leaders Los Blancos.

 Griezmann scored in a 3-1 win at Porto last week that sealed Atleti's place in the last 16 of the Champions League, setting up a tie against Manchester United.